nllz/IRTF-HRPC/draft-political.md

 Acknowledgements
 ================

 Thanks to Andrew Sullivan, Brian Carpenter, Mark Perkins and all contributors and reviewers on the hrpc mailinglist.
+Special thanks to Gisela Perez de Acha for some thorough editing rounds.

 Research Group Information
 ==========================